PPBDS/tutorial.helpers/vignettes/instructions.md

 1. Click "Install and Restart" from the Build tab.
 Then, hit "Start Tutorial" in the Tutorial tab.
 This mimics the experience that users will have.
 This will catch some common errors, like having two code chunks with the same name.
 (I am not sure if this does more or less than the simple test as above.)

-2. Do a full test, which means running R CMD check.
+2. Do a full test, which means running `R CMD check`.
 Go to the top right window of RStudio.
 Click the Build pane and hit the "Check" button (with the green check mark).
 You will then see a bunch of code and tests running.
 Make sure it says "OK" next to “testthat”.
 You should always run this before submitting a pull request.

-### What to do if R CMD check fails
+### What to do if `R CMD check` fails

 1. Read the error message at the bottom of the Build pane.
 You want to see "R CMD check succeeded."
 If not, there is a problem.
 The error message will often provide a clue as to where in your code the error occurred.

 2. If that error message is not detailed enough, go to the `your.package.rcheck` folder, which should be located in the same directory as `your.package` on your computer.
-This is a folder created by the R CMD check process, and it will be automatically deleted if the check process succeeds.
+This is a folder created by the `R CMD check` process, and it will be automatically deleted if the check process succeeds.
 If the process fails, the `your.package.rcheck` folder stays around so that you can examine it.
 The key file is `testthat.Rout.fail`, which should be in the `tests` directory.
 It has more details on what went wrong.

 The most common source of errors is something wrong with the hint code chunks, which are not evaluated when you just Run Document.
 Make sure the `eval = FALSE` argument is set in the code chunk for all hints.

 ### Difficult bugs

-* Note that R CMD check does not seem to catch cases in which you library() a package in a tutorial but that package is not in DESCRIPTION.
+* Note that `R CMD check` does not seem to catch cases in which you `library()` a package in a tutorial but that package is not in DESCRIPTION.
 But such a discrepancy will cause an error on Github Actions because, there, you only have access to packages that have been installed as part of that test.

 * Be careful of the way that Github is sloppy in how it deals with capitalization changes, especially when you change the name of a file.
 For example, you might first commit a file named `Rproj.png`.
 Later, you decide to change all file names for images to all lower case.
 So, you change the name of the file to `rproj.png`.
 Commit and push.
 Everything is great, right?
 No!
 Even if Github shows you the new file name it might still have that file as `Rproj.png` internally, with the capital "R".
 This will cause errors when your run your checks on Github: